BECS Direct Entry System

 How do Zepto's BECS solutions differ from the banks?

 Zepto was the first PayTech to be an approved AusPayNet Tier 2 BECS Participant.
 With our API-powered Direct Entry solutions, merchants can hit every BECS exchange point.
-They can hit the exchange point most likely to deliver a successful payout to, or collection from, any given customer –– not just the one [or two] exchange points offered by their bank.
+They can hit the point most likely to deliver a successful payout to, or collection from, any given customer — not just the one or two exchange points offered by their bank.

 Zepto's purpose is to give our customers access to the most flexible and modular A2A payments toolkit available anywhere to create the payment flows that suit them, not their banking partner.